-- Permission on the zip files – In some case, the permission to read/write or directory of the zip file can be responsible for this particular error.
-If this scenario is applicable, you can resolve the issue by using the 3rd party software to unzip the files.
+- Permissions on ZIP files – Sometimes, you may not have the correct permissions for reading/writing the directory of the ZIP file, which can cause this error.
+If this is the case, you can resolve the issue by using third-party software to unzip the files.

-If you’re actively looking for ways to resolve this exact error message that is keeping you from using zip files, then this article will provide you with a list of quality troubleshooting steps.
-Down below, you’ll discover a collection of methods that other affected users have successfully used to fix this particular problem.
+If you’re actively seeking solutions to this error which prevents you from accessing ZIP files, this article offers a collection of troubleshooting steps.
+Below, you’ll find methods that other users have successfully employed to fix the problem.

-- Hold Command and Press Space to open Spotlight, type Terminal to search and Enter
+- Hold Command and press Space to open Spotlight.
+Type Terminal, search it and press Enter.

-- Now try the unzip command for your zip file
+- Use the unzip command on your ZIP file.

 cd Desktop unzip timer.zip

-If this doesn’t solve the issue for you, then don’t worry, you can try the next method below.
+If this method doesn’t resolve the issue, try the next approach detailed below.

-- Open Mac App Store by clicking the icon in Dock
+- Click the Mac App Store icon in the Dock.

-- Now search for the app “Stuffit Expander” in the app store
+- Search for “Stuffit Expander” in the App Store.

-- Click on the Get and then Install, this will install the application on your Mac OS
+- Click Get followed by Install to download and install the application on your Mac OS.

-- Now, click on the Stuffit Expander Icon of application
+- Click on the application’s Stuffit Expander Icon.

-- Locate the zip file that you want to unzip and open
+- Locate and select the ZIP file you wish to unzip.

-- This will unzip the compressed file for you.
+- The application will then unzip the compressed file for you.